james-see/nice-bash/README.md

 my fav collection of useful, fun, weird bash scripts. enjoy.

-all of these tested and working on Ubuntu 16
+all of these tested and working on Ubuntu 16 or OSX if noted in script itself.

 # folders